-Exams:

-- Exams 1 and 2 will be held during regular lecture periods.
-Additional details will be announced via Canvas. - If you must miss an exam due to a documented, legitimate excuse (e.g., illness, family emergency, university-related activity, court appearance), a make-up exam may be arranged at a mutually convenient time with the instructor or TA.
+Exams: Exams 1 and 2 will be held during regular lecture periods.
+Additional details will be announced via Canvas.
+If you must miss an exam due to a documented, legitimate excuse (e.g., illness, family emergency, university-related activity, court appearance), a make-up exam may be arranged at a mutually convenient time with the instructor or TA.
 Appropriate documentation is required.
-If you cannot provide documentation, you will receive a score of zero for the exam. - Missed exams without a documented excuse cannot be made up. - Early exams will not be permitted under any circumstances. - Missing the final exam will result in a grade of zero.
+If you cannot provide documentation, you will receive a score of zero for the exam.
+Early exams (including Exams 1, 2, and the final) will not be permitted under any circumstances.
+Missing the final exam will result in a grade of zero.
 Do not schedule travel before the end of the university's final exam period.